WowRarity/wowrarity.github.io/docs/faq.md

 ### :small_orange_diamond: I've somehow lost my attempts!
 Can they be restored?

-his problem is likely caused by your client corrupting the saved variables file, e.g. in the event of an abrupt shutdown.
+This problem is likely caused by your client corrupting the saved variables file, e.g. in the event of an abrupt shutdown.

 Your best bet is searching for a ``Rarity.lua.bak`` file in your WTF folder and to manually restore it (by replacing the Rarity.lua file with it after making a backup) and to keep automated backups of your settings in the future.
 The file can usually be found under ``WTF/Account/<YourAccountName>/SavedVariables/Rarity.lua.bak`` inside your WOW folder.